Athlytic/automatic-app-landing-page/_pages/troubleshooting.md

 ### Exertion or Effort Too High
 First check that your max heart rate is correct.
-Athlytic will use your max heart rate from the last 30 days by default, but you can set a custom max in the More tab.
+Athlytic will use your max heart rate from the last 30 days by default, but you can set a custom max in Settings.
 So if you haven't had a very high heart rate in the past 30 days, your max might be too low.
 A good rule of thumb is 220 - age to start with.
 Once you set your custom max, pull to refresh on any tab to refresh the data.

 ## Energy (Calories burned and consumed)